Can Common Parenting Tips Cause Misbehavior?

-Parents are struggling across the globe to raise respectful, obedient, loving and well-behaved kids.
+Parents are struggling across the globe to raise happy kids who are respectful and kind.

 Yet, we continue to see a trend of bad behavior in children.